Skip to main content

 What we found

 At the previous service, the drain pan was taken out for cleaning.
 This is a normal step.
 When it went back, it sat a few millimetres forward of its correct spot on the guide rails.
-With that gap, water forming on the coil rolled down the fins, reached the bottom edge, and dripped past the pan into the housing instead of collecting in the pan and running to the drain outlet.
+With that gap, water forming on the coil rolled down the fins, reached the bottom edge, and dripped past the pan into the housing.
+It never collected in the pan or ran to the drain outlet.
 The drip got worse the longer the unit ran, because more cooling means more water.
 The unit itself worked perfectly.
 The water was simply missing its catch tray.

 What fixed it